• General Questions

 Lost or Damaged Items

-• Alameda County Library bills members the cost of any item more than 21 days past its due date.
-This bill is waived upon return of the item in good condition.
+• Alameda County Library bills you for the cost of any item more than 21 days past its due date.
+We waive this bill when the item is returned in good condition.

 • An item will be billed for damage if, due to misuse or negligence on the part of the borrower, it is no longer fit to loan.

-• A member’s borrowing privileges are suspended if the member is billed for any item.
-Borrowing privileges are restored once the outstanding issues are resolved.
+• Your borrowing privileges are suspended if you are billed for any item.
+We restore borrowing privileges once the outstanding issues are resolved.

 • List price, if indicated by the publisher, or...